RebootJeff/rebootjeff.github.io/source/_posts/2013-08-24-event-review-12-non-technical-steps-to-be-a-better-developer.markdown

 <div style="clear:both;"></div>

 # What I Learned
-I didn't plan to going into as much detail as I did in my [previous event review](/blog/2013/08/10/event-review-intro-to-ux-at-general-assembly/) because you can check out the presentation for yourself in the penxy link I already provided.
+I didn't plan on going into as much detail as I did in my [previous event review](/blog/2013/08/10/event-review-intro-to-ux-at-general-assembly/) because you can check out the presentation for yourself in the penxy link I already provided.
 However, the penxy recording failed to capture the last 2 out of 12 steps.
 It also missed the conclusion.
 I also like to ramble.

 ## The 12 steps to be a better developer